About the Lab

 Bethel is senior manager of programs and operations with EPIC working to help coordinate operations of theClimate Impact Lab, which looks to better understand the global impacts of climate change.

-Hannah Hess is a Communications Manager at Rhodium Group.
-Hannah also manages communications for the Climate Impact Lab.
-She joined RHG after five years as a journalist in Washington, D.C., where she most recently reported on federal climate policy for E&E News.
-She now helps RHG ensure its research and findings are broadly and accurately portrayed.
+Hannah Hess manages communications for Rhodium Group and the Climate Impact Lab.
+She spent five years working as a journalist in Washington, D.C., before joining Rhodium and moving to California.
+As a reporter, Hannah wrote on a wide range of topics that included federal climate and energy policy, regulatory reform, congressional politics, presidential campaigns, ethics and lobbying.
+She worked for E&E News and Roll Call, covering Capitol Hill and federal agencies.
 Hannah holds two degrees from the University of Illinois, a Bachelor’s degree in Media Studies and a Master’s degree in Public Affairs Reporting.

 Dylan is a Pre-Doctoral Fellow with the Energy Policy Institute at the University of Chicago (EPIC), where he works primarily with the Climate Impact Lab, a multi-organization, multidisciplinary research group co-led by EPIC Director Michael Greenstone that works to calculate the social impacts of climate change.
 Prior to joining EPIC, Dylan worked for several years as an economic consultant at NERA Economic Consulting, advising clients in the energy sector on environmental and economic issues.
 As an undergraduate research assistant at Brown University, he contributed to research in education and development economics.
 His current research interests lie broadly in environmental policy and international development.
 Dylan has a bachelor’s in applied mathematics and economics from Brown.